An Efficient Augmented Lagrangian Framework for Dynamic Optimal Transport on Surfaces Based on Second-Order Cone Programming Reformulation: Numerical Experiments

-\Cref{tab:versus-exact} presents the $L^{2}$ and $L^{\infty}$ errors for different residuals when executing \Cref{alg:socinpalm}, demonstrating that the deviation from the exact solution is proportional to the residual.
-These algorithms for comparison are executed until the time limit of $5000$ seconds is reached, and the $L^{2}$ and $L^{\infty}$ errors at the final iterations are presented.
-While the proximal gradient method exhibits rapid per-iteration speed on this problem, it struggles to achieve high accuracy, mainly because it relies heavily on the positive definiteness of the initial and final densities (cf. \cite{dotsoc} for additional numerical results and more explanations).
-Given that the densities of the problems in the next subsection are not strictly positive and the corresponding surfaces are more complicated, we only take the ADMM-based package developed in \cite{hugo18} for comparison.
+\Cref{tab:versus-exact} presents the $L^{2}$ and $L^{\infty}$ errors for different residuals when executing \Cref{alg:socinpalm}.
+These algorithms are executed until the time limit ($5000$ seconds) is reached, and the $L^{2}$ and $L^{\infty}$ errors at the final iterations are reported, validating the reliability of $\eta_{\rm dot}$ as a practical measure for accuracy.
+Meanwhile, both {\tt Gurobi} and {\tt MOSEK} run out of memory on this instance.
+We also noticed that {\tt Gurobi} handles the second-order cone constraints by their equivalent convex quadratic representations, leading to prohibitive memory costs, which is not necessary for further comparison.
+Since the densities of the problems in the surface examples of the next subsection are not strictly positive, we exclude {\tt PG} in subsequent comparisons.